Profile

 SCOPUS ID: 6506590384

 The sun powers almost all life on earth via the fundamental process of photosynthesis.
 The natural photosystems (photosystems I and II) are capable of capturing light and converting solar energy into chemical bonds within reduced carbon compounds.
-These are large macromolecular membrane protein complexes that together to form biological nanoscale solar energy converters operating at an internal quantum efficiency close to unity.
+These are large macromolecular membrane protein complexes that together form biological nanoscale solar energy converters operating at an internal quantum efficiency close to unity.

 Solar energy conversion is one of the few renewable ways to produce clean energy to meet the increasing demands of modern civilization.
 In the era of global climate change, there is a strong need to understand photosynthetic processes and their regulatory basis, particularly in relation to solar fuel production in extreme environments.